nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Go talk to Fargo.
 Play Roulette with him and try and get the cursor between North and East using paused to make sure it lands there.
 Hold X and unpause and you should hit South.
 Also if Fargo lands on East just hold X.
 - **Go downstairs and go to the inn (below the casino)**
 - Go watch the magic show in the first door past the ladder.
 Re-enter to get turned into cats and go unrig the game.
 Go back and talk to Fargo again, beat him this time, put Sprigg into First.
-  - Menu - Allocate Elements
+  - Menu - Allocate Elements (The notes presume you're doing this menu before Sage to listen to Dilemma, tho it's not recommended because sometimes you slow down the menus to listen more.
+Truly a Dilemma.)
   - Sprigg - **Press Triangle and select Attack first**
     - Level 6 - PhotonBeam
   - Lynx - **Press Triangle and select Healing and Supplemental first**